Usagi5677/helpdesk-prototype-backend/README.md

 - Requires PostgreSQL running locally or on a cloud provider.
 - Redis is needed for real-time notifications.
-- The frontend is required for full functionality [here](https://github.com/Usagi5677/helpdesk-prototype-frontend).
+- The frontend is required for full functionality (available [here](https://github.com/Usagi5677/helpdesk-prototype-frontend)).

 ## 📄 License